antiwinter/ls100/docs/pg-migration.md

 2. **Parameter placeholders**: `?` → `$1, $2, $3`
 3. **Boolean handling**: Remove manual 0/1 conversion
 4. **Return values**: `.get()/.all()` → `.rows[0]/.rows`
+5. Ensure a unique constraint or index exists for each upsert target and specify the conflict target explicitly (e.g., `ON CONFLICT (email) DO UPDATE ...`).

 ### Phase 5: Data Migration Strategy